safinghoghabori/safinghoghabori/README.md

 # Hi, I'm Safin Ghoghabori 👋

-I'm working as a full stack developer using MERN stack.
+I work on full stack development using MERN stack.
 I've built many projects using the same tech stack.

 I'm enthusiast and looking for the opportunity where i can dig deeper into the world of Javascript.